Chintan99/aryaai/README.md

 File structure:

-  1.THe above notebook consist of feature exploration and analysis and model developemnt process 2.prediction_test.csv containig the result of test data.
+  1. THe above notebook consist of feature exploration and analysis and model developemnt process
+  2. prediction_test.csv containig the result of test data.
-  3.result.py prints the validation result using saved xgboost model 4.xgb_model is the saved model
+  3. result.py prints the validation result using saved xgboost model
+  4. xgb_model is the saved model

 conclusion: